 Being on top of the lesser known elements of credit can help you avoid nasty surprises, like being declined for a car loan or mortgage, or not qualifying for the best rates because of so-so credit.

 Here’s a look at some of the common ways smart people are hurting their credit ratings and how you can improve yours.

 1. You’re using too much of your total available credit

 After paying accounts on time, the next most important element of your score is called credit utilization.
 This is the amount of your total available credit that you’re currently using, and it counts for 30% of your score.
 If you keep your credit cards and line of credit just shy of maxed out—making mostly minimum payments—lenders won’t be inclined to give you any more, says Betz.

 Credit fix: Find additional funds to pay down these balances.
-Look first to your fixed expenses, says Shannon Lee Simmons, a certified financial planner in Toronto and author of Living Debt Free.
-“If you’re able to get rid of cable or a couple of subscriptions and raise a $100 a month between those, you can just replace it with automatic payments very easily.
-A little bit does go a long way.”
+Look first to your fixed expenses, says Shannon Lee Simmons, a Certified Financial Planner in Toronto and author of Living Debt Free.
+“If you’re able to get rid of cable or a couple of subscriptions and raise $100 a month between those, you can just replace it with automatic payments very easily.
+A little bit does go a long way,” she says.
 Using online banking, it’s easy to set up an auto payment to ensure that extra $100 doesn’t just get eaten up by everyday spending at the grocery store or coffee shop.

 2. You’re not demonstrating enough credit history